-General inspections are carried out on all highway structures at regular and more frequent intervals.
+General inspections are carried out on all highway structures at regular intervals.

-Principal inspections require close examination of all visible parts of a structure and are undertaken on a limited number of important structures.
-These may require lane closures, track possessions where bridges cross railway lines and the use of specialist access equipment.
+Principal inspections require close examination of all visible and accessible parts of a structure and are undertaken on a limited number of important structures.
+These may require lane closures, track possessions (where bridges cross railway lines) and the use of specialist access equipment.
 Maintenance works arise from normal wear and tear, and the increasing age of the city's stock of structures.
 Typical examples of minor maintenance are :

 - concrete and brick repairs

 - replacement of bearings

 More major repairs and reconstruction works are as a result of :